gap-system/gap/README.md

 # make bootstrap-pkg-full
 ```

-(in the latter case please that `make bootstrap-pkg-full` only unpacks packages
+In the latter case please note that `make bootstrap-pkg-full` only unpacks packages
-but does not build those of them that require compilation).
+but does not build those of them that require compilation.
+You can change to the
+`pkg` directory and then call `../bin/BuildPackages.sh` from there to build as many
+packages as possible.

 If everything goes well, you should be able to start GAP by executing
 ```